kingkurli/all-reg-model/README.md

 # all-reg-model
-this is repo contains all continuous variable prediction model
+this is repo contains all continuous variable prediction model - it contains all the regression algorithm to use for prediction